izcheung/mySQLWorkBenchUserDoc/docs/task2.md

     > The `ON` clause defines the condition to match columns between joined tables, determining the rows to combine.

-    At this point, you should see the combined table in the output box.
+    At this point, you should see the combined table in the output box:
     !!! success
         ![Inner Join](images/InnerJoin.jpg)